 $92K / year

 User experience researchers analyze customer and client data to improve interactions.
-They design and lead focus groups in order to collect usability data, and then report their findings to inform future development and iterations.
+They design and lead focus groups to collect usability data, and then report their findings to inform future development and iterations.
 With a focus on improving brand loyalty and user satisfaction, user experience researchers share their insights with user experience developers to assist with future design efforts.

 Indeed.com Avg.
 Salary